-Kim Kardashian West's Quotes About Kanye West's Bipolar Disorder Are So Loving & Supportive
+Kim Just Opened Up About Kanye's Bipolar Disorder & Her Quotes Are So Loving

 Kanye West has been extremely vocal about his experience with mental illness and, now, Kim Kardashian West's quotes about Kanye West's bipolar disorder shed light upon how his bipolar diagnosis has affected his wife.
 In her May 2019 Vogue cover story, Kardashian West got candid about how she and Kanye have coped with his diagnosis as a couple.

 Last summer, West shared that he had been diagnosed with bipolar disorder.
 Then, during an October 2018 visit to the Oval Office, Vogue reports that he told President Trump that he was actually just suffering from sleep deprivation and the bipolar diagnosis was a mistake.

 In her cover story, Kim says Kanye has since accepted his diagnosis.
 “I think we’re in a pretty good place with it now,” she told Vogue reporter Jonathan Van Meter.
 “It is an emotional process, for sure.
 Right now everything is really calm.
 But we can definitely feel episodes coming, and we know how to handle them."
 She also notes that it's now her husband's mission to show people it's possible to live a "normal life" with mental illness.